-Digitization is transforming vast areas of our lives.
-New technologies are fundamentally changing the way companies work.
-Processes, business models or management styles – everything must be put to the test.
-The Center for Digital Transformation researches issues related to digitization and its challenges and opportunities.
-Our goal is to develop solutions through practice-oriented research and thus generate direct benefits for economy and society.
+Digitalization is transforming vast areas of our live and new technologies are fundamentally changing the way companies work.
+From processes to business models and management styles – everything must be put to the test.
+The Center for Digital Transformation (CDT) researches issues related to digitalization, its challenges, and opportunities.
+Our goal is to develop solutions through practice-oriented research and thus generate direct benefits for the economy and society.
 New findings flow directly into teaching to prepare our students for the tasks of the future.

 Center for Digital Transformation